paritytech/polkadot-sdk/docs/DOCUMENTATION_GUIDELINE.md

 //!
 //! ## Pallet API
 //!
 //! <Reminder: inside the [`pallet`] module, a template that leads the reader to the relevant items is auto-generated.
-There is no need to repeat things like "See Config trait for ...", which are generated inside [`pallet`] here anyways.
-You can use the below line as-is:>
+There is no need to repeat
+//! things like "See Config trait for ...", which are generated inside [`pallet`] here anyways.
+You can use the line below as-is:>
 //!
 //!
 See the [`pallet`] module for more information about the interfaces this pallet exposes, including its
 //! configuration trait, dispatchables, storage items, events and errors.